scollovati/ev3_scratch/README.md

 We translated in italian the famous ScratchX plugin for the LEGO Mindstorms EV3.

 We added some extra features:
+- added velocity to the Steering Control block;
-- Gyro read value block (angle, angular velocity options)
+- Gyro read value block (angle, angular velocity options) - it was commented;
-- Gyro reset angle block
+- Gyro reset angle block;
-- Boolean synchronous block for the touch sensor (pressed: true/false)
+- Boolean synchronous block for the touch sensor (pressed: true/false) - we created a new ext function that calls the usual whenButtonPressed function to avoid visualisation problems of the blocks after saving and loading the .sbx file;
-- Block for changing the volume of the played note (only changes the global value of a variable)
+- Block for changing the volume of the played note (only changes the global value of a variable).

 In progress:
 - [nothing]